 Your first Tournament in just Five Minutes

-In order to set up your first tournament there’s just a few simple things you need to do: it’ll be done in five minutes.
+In order to set up your first tournament there’s just a few simple things you need to do.
 Just follow these instructions step by step.

-To set up a tournament you need to register and log in to MeinTurnierplan.de.
-After logging in you’ll find yourself on the page My Tournaments.
+To set up a tournament you need to register and log in to Tournament Base.
+After logging in you will find yourself on the page My Tournaments.

-If you don’t have any tournaments yet, this page will be pretty empty.
+If you do not have any tournaments yet, this page will be pretty empty.
 Let’s change that!
 Just enter the name of your tournament and click Create tournament.

 You now have created your first tournament and find yourself in the tab Prepare tournamentGeneral properties, Modus.